-In the wake of the fall of the country to the Taliban in August 2021, With lobbying from the IFJ Asia Pacific, Mursal was able to secure journalists, NGOs, media watchdogs launched campaigns to support a New Zealand visa under the country's humanitarian intake for Afghanistan's media and are working together to help journalists at human rights defenders.
-After nearly three months of coordination imminent threat.
-The International Federation of Journalists (IFJ) between the IFJ and Immigration New Zealand, she safely arrived was among those to launch an international solidarity campaign in Auckland in February 2022, with her two siblings, both former with Afghan journalists in August 2021 and established a specific lawyers in Afghanistan.
-Afghanistan Safety Fund.
-The New Zealand government has focused on bringing out people
+In the wake of the fall of the country to the Taliban in August 2021, journalists, NGOs, media watchdogs launched campaigns to support Afghanistan's media and are working together to help journalists at imminent threat.
+The International Federation of Journalists (IFJ) was among those to launch an international solidarity campaign with Afghan journalists in August 2021 and established a specific Afghanistan Safety Fund.